-The purpose of program-level outcomes assessment is to assess overall student learning within a program, as opposed to evaluating a particular instructor or course.
-Rather than focusing on individual students, program assessment provides information about students as a group and illuminates how individual student learning in individual courses becomes integrated and builds as the student moves through a program of study.
+Program-level outcomes assessment is evaluation of overall student learning within a program, rather than particular instructors, courses, or individual students.
+Program assessment yields information about students as a group and reveals how students build and integrate learning as they move through a program of study.

 Assessing student learning at the program level often means simply shifting the lens through which faculty look at their own teaching.
-Instead of focusing on what particular faculty members are teaching, what courses students are taking, or what readings or assignments students are expected to complete, the focus shifts to what students are learning—that is, the “outcomes” of the faculty members’ teaching and the students' work.
+Instead of focusing on what particular faculty members are teaching, what courses students are taking, or what readings or assignments students are expected to complete, the program assesses what students are learning—the outcomes of faculty members’ teaching and students' work.